le0pard/re2js/README.md

 ### Translating Regular Expressions

-The `translateRegExp()` method preprocesses a given regular expression string to ensure compatibility with RE2JS.
-It applies necessary transformations, such as escaping special characters, adjusting Unicode sequences, and converting named capture groups
+The `translateRegExp()` method preprocesses a given regular expression string or native RegExp object to ensure compatibility with RE2JS.
+It applies necessary transformations, such as escaping special characters, adjusting Unicode sequences, converting named capture groups, and mapping native execution flags

 ```js
 import { RE2JS } from 're2js'